 Step 1: Insert replacement pins.
 Locate the pre-drilled holes on either side of the replacement louver.
 On one side, insert the thin end of the nylon pin.
 On the opposite end, insert the flat end of the spring-loaded replacement pin.

 Step 2: Connect louver to shutter frame.
 With the louver staple facing the tilt rod, insert the protruding end of the nylon pin into the pre-drilled hole located on the shutter frame.
 Next, compress the spring-loaded end of the spring-loaded replacement pin protruding from the other end of the louver and connect it to the opposite shutter frame hole.
 Listen for the spring-loaded replacement pin to click into the pre-drilled shutter hole once it is lined up.

-Step 3: Attach louver to tilt rod.
+Step 3: Attach the louver to the tilt rod.
 Move louvers to their fully open position using the tilt rod.
-Move tilt rod left and right to determine which direction will grant you the best access to the louver.
+Move the tilt rod left and right to determine which direction will grant you the best access to the louver.
 With a pair of needle-nose pliers, grip the crown of the replacement louver staple.
 Apply a drop of Superglue (Gel) to the tip of both staple legs.
 Angle replacement staple and thread one leg through the staple located on the tilt rod.
 Line staple legs up with existing holes on the louver.
-Apply even and steady pressure with pushing the replacement staple into the louver to ensure proper installation.
+Apply even and steady pressure by pushing the replacement staple into the louver to ensure proper installation.

 Do you think your shutters need attention from a specialist or are your plantation shutters not something that you can fix on your own with these steps?
 The Plantation Shutter Company can help!
 With over 30 years of experience in the industry, our team of knowledgeable professionals can help you get your plantation shutters working like new again.
 Our experts have seen a wide variety of repairs so you can rest assured that they will know what to do and how to get the job done right.
 If you are interested in getting help from a specialist or you have questions, contact us today!